solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 new_supply = 1100.0000033...
 ```

-Since i-tokens are constantly accruing interest, they do not have the same
+Since interest-bearing tokens are constantly accruing interest, they do not have the same
 properties as normal tokens.
-Most importantly, i-tokens held in two different
+Most importantly, interest-bearing tokens held in two different
 accounts are only fungible if they have been updated to the same time.
 For example,
-10 i-tokens in the year 1999 are worth much more than 10 i-tokens in the year 3000, since
+10 interest-bearing tokens in the year 1999 are worth much more than 10 interest-bearing tokens in the year 3000, since
 those tokens from 1999 have over 1,000 years of interest (see Futurama).
 Because
 of this, we have to compound interest before any minting, burning, and
 transferring.